how to soundproof a room from outside noise

 Basically, what needs to be considered when making a soundproof room is that the sound insulation process is carried out properly.

-The goal is to reduce the amount of sound entering and leaving the room, as well as eliminating the echo effect.
+The goal is to reduce the amount of sound entering and leaving the room, as well as eliminate the echo effect.

 The best way to prevent noise is to build the room from special building materials.